HMAS Burra Bra: Design and construction

 Burra Bra was built by Mort Docks and Engineering Co, Woolwich for the Port Jackson & Manly Steamship Company for the Manly service.
 Launched on 17 June 1908, it was the second of six Binngarra type Manly ferries.
 Almost identical sister ship to Binngarra (1905), Bellubera (1910), Balgowlah (1912), Barrenjoey (1913 - later North Head, and Baragoola.

 At 59 metres in length and with a gross tonnage of 458 tons, she had a passenger capacity of 1,448.
 With her open upper deck, her winter capacity was 916 passengers.
 Her triple-expansion steam engines generated 100 hp and powered her to a maximum of 13 knots.

 Ferry service

 She made her trial run on 6 November 1908.

 During the 1928 Roman Catholic Congress, the church used the vessel to ferry delegates to Manly.
 She was painted white with a large cross on either side of her funnel and was escorted many smaller craft and other ferries.
-She was the flag ship for the Pittwater Regatta on 28 December 1929.
+She was the flagship for the Pittwater Regatta on 28 December 1929.

 She became the last of the open upper deck Manly ferries; unlike her sisters, Bellubera, Barrenjoey (North Head), and Baragoola her upper decks were never enclosed.
 The second oldest of the Binngarra type ferry (Binngarra of 1905 was hulked in 1933), she was used as a spare ferry from the mid-1930s.
 The ferry was withdrawn from service in 1940.